aistairc/BiomedCurator/README.md

                         Grade                               TODO    Grading of the disease Eg: Grade I, II, III, IV, etc Histopathology                      TODO    Additional details of the disease mentioned in the article Ex: Stage, grade, or histopathology etc.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-                        BNMR                                TODO    Complete name of the biomarker.
+                        BNAMIR                              TODO    Complete name of the biomarker.
 Abbreviations are extended for ease of understanding. marker_type                         TODO    Represents the type of the biomarker based on the techniques used to measure the biomarker Eg: Biochemical, Genomic etc. marker_nature                       TODO    Represents the chemical nature of the biomarker based on the techniques used to measure the biomarker Eg: Protein, Gene, Lipid etc.
                         Entrez id                           EL      Unique ID as provided by the NCBI Entrez gene database for each gene